MicrosoftDocs/mixed-reality/mixed-reality-docs/spectator-view.md

 - Multiple iOS guests
 - Recording of Video + Holograms + Ambient sound + Hologram Sounds.
 - Share sheet so you can Save the Video, email it, or share it with other supporting apps.
-> **NOTE** > The SpectatorView Preview code cannot be used with the SpectatorView Legacy version code.
+> **NOTE:** The SpectatorView Preview code cannot be used with the SpectatorView Legacy version code.
 We recommend to implement it in new projects where video recording of holograms is required.

 Licenses
 --------